Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/autogen/index.md

 ## Results

-- After running the AMDC, show the input and output value through logging feature
+- After running the AMDC, show the input and output value through logging feature.